|Certificate Course: Login|

 The People: By far, the most important ingredient for your success will be yourself.
 Focus on how your prior experiences will be applicable to your new business.
 Prepare a résumé of yourself and one for each person who will be involved with you in starting the business.
 Be factual and avoid hype.
 This part of your Business Plan will be read very carefully by those with whom you will be having relationships, including lenders, investors and vendors.
 Templates for preparing résumés are available in your library, Kinko's, bookstores and the Internet under " résumés."

-Session 2 of our Building My Own Business course, Getting your team in place, provides detailed recommendations on delegating authority, employee motivation, training and other key management tools.
+Session 2 of our Business Expansion course, Getting your team in place, provides detailed recommendations on delegating authority, employee motivation, training and other key management tools.

 However, you cannot be someone who you are not.
 If you lack the ability to perform a key function, include this in your business plan.
 For example, if you lack the ability to train staff, include an explanation how you will compensate for this deficiency.
 You could add a partner to your plan (discussed in Section 4) or plan to hire key people who will provide skills you don't have.
 Include biographies of all your intended management.